 OSHA Inspections - Be Prepared

-While the likelyhood of an OSHA inspection is low for most businesses, being aware of what happens during an OSHA inspection, and preparing for it, will help you have a safer workplace.
+While the likelihood of an OSHA inspection is low for most businesses, being aware of what happens during an OSHA inspection, and preparing for it, will help you have a safer workplace.
 Be prepared by having an in-house DuraLabel label and sign printer.
 Not only is it the economical way to make the labels and signs you need, it allows you to immediately address safety concerns.
 With DuraLabel printers you get printers that are fast and easy-to-use.
-The result is quality labels and signs that last a long time - and the only vinyl labels and signs that have a five year warranty.
+The result is quality labels and signs that last a long time - and the only vinyl labels and signs that have a five-year warranty.
 Call us today and ask about the special DuraLabel safety labeling kits.